AdamSzakal/gboc-get/README.md

-Scraping data from [](gbo.crimp.se), and presenting it in a better way.
+Scraping data from https://gbo.crimp.se, and presenting it in a better way.